Hooorny/venus-os_dbus-serialbattery_docs/docs/general/connect.md

 > 🌼🔗 For connecting one oder more devices via CAN-BUS 👇

 1. Give each battery a unique device address using the jumper on the front.
-Then specify the device addresses in the `config.ini` at the `JKBMS_PB_CAN_DEVICE_ADDRESSES` parameter.
+Then specify the device addresses in the `config.ini` at the `DEVICE_ADDRESSES` parameter.

-  For example, if you are using three batteries (battery 1 dip switches: `1: ON, rest off`, battery 2 dip switches: `1: OFF, 2: ON, rest off`, battery 3 dip switches: `1: ON, 2: ON, rest off`) the parameter would be `JKBMS_PB_CAN_DEVICE_ADDRESSES = 0x01, 0x02, 0x03`.
+  For example, if you are using three batteries (battery 1 dip switches: `1: ON, rest off`, battery 2 dip switches: `1: OFF, 2: ON, rest off`, battery 3 dip switches: `1: ON, 2: ON, rest off`) the parameter would be `DEVICE_ADDRESSES = 0x01, 0x02, 0x03`.

   | Dip switch position | device address |
   | :---:               | :---:          |